 \section{Abstract}

 DETR has set up a simple end-to-end pipeline for object detection by formulating this task as a set prediction problem, showing promising potential.
-However, despite the significant progress in improving DETR, this paper identifies a problem of misalignment in the output distribution, which prevents the best-regressed samples from being assigned with high confidence, hindering the model's accuracy.
-We propose a metric, recall of best-regressed samples, to quantitively evaluate the misalignment problem.
-Observing its importance, we propose a novel \methodname~that incorporates a localization precision aware classification loss in optimization.
-The proposed loss, IA-BCE, guides the training of DETR to build a strong correlation between classification score and localization precision.
-We also adopt the mixed-matching strategy, to facilitate DETR-based detectors with faster training convergence while keeping an end-to-end scheme.
-Moreover, to overcome the dramatic decrease in sample quality induced by the sparsity of queries, we introduce a prime sample weighting mechanism to suppress the interference of unimportant samples.
-Extensive experiments are conducted with very competitive results reported.
-In particular, it delivers a $46~(+3.8) \%$~AP on the DAB-DETR baseline with the ResNet-50 backbone and reaches a new SOTA performance of~$50.2\%$ AP in the 1x setting on the COCO validation set when employing the strong baseline DINO.
+Despite its notable advancements, this paper identifies two key forms of misalignment within the model: classification-regression misalignment and cross-layer target misalignment.
+Both issues impede DETR's convergence and degrade its overall performance.
+To tackles both issues simultaneously, we introduce a novel loss function, termed as Align Loss, designed to resolve the discrepancy between the two tasks.
+Align Loss guides the optimization of DETR through a joint quality metric, strengthening the connection between classification and regression.
+Furthermore, it incorporates an exponential down-weighting term to facilitate a smooth transition from positive to negative samples.
+Align-DETR also employs many-to-one matching for supervision of intermediate layers, akin to the design of $\mathcal{H}$-DETR , which enhances robustness against instability.
+We conducted extensive experiments, yielding highly competitive results.
+Notably, our method achieves a $49.3\%~(+0.6)$ AP on the $\mathcal{H}$-DETR baseline with the ResNet-50 backbone.
+It also sets a new state-of-the-art performance, reaching $50.5\%$ AP in the 1$\times$ setting and $51.7\%$ AP in the 2$\times$ setting, surpassing several strong competitors.
 Our code is available at \href{https://github.com/FelixCaae/AlignDETR}{https://github.com/FelixCaae/AlignDETR}.